Nimlar/sse_example/README.md

 ==============================

-Server side event usage idea from https://github.com/tomkersten/sses-node-example PubSub thanks to mangodb from https://github.com/scttnlsn/mubsub web interface done by restify, (expess.js can do the job).
+Server side event usage idea from https://github.com/tomkersten/sses-node-example

+PubSub thanks to mangodb from https://github.com/scttnlsn/mubsub

+http server done by restify, (expess.js can do the job).

 Install
 -------